ping-pub/faucet/README.md

 ### Prepare for Faucet Service

-- Submit Chain Configuration: You can submit your chain configuration [here](https://github.com/ping-pub/ping.pub).
+- **Submit Chain Configuration**: You can submit your chain configuration [here](https://github.com/ping-pub/ping.pub).
+- **Fund the Faucet**: Find the faucet address on your faucet page and send some tokens to it.

 ## Self-hosted